The always up-to-date guide to Christmas fair game and stall ideas

 Set up three child-sized boxes with holes cut out at chest

 player wins!
-You can make it easier by having runner-up prizes for
+Make it easier by offering runner-up prizes for two

 Knock down wall